Loading Now

 chiang-mai-night-market-souvenirs Chiang Mai Night Market

-Visitors buying local Chiang Mai traditional crafts.
+Visitors are buying local Chiang Mai traditional crafts.

-Walking along Chan Klan Road, the pavement bazaars offer all sorts of clothes and souvenirs too; therefore, it is highly recommended that you bargain on the prices.
+Walking along Chan Klan Road, the pavement bazaars offer a wide range of clothes and souvenirs; therefore, it is highly recommended that you bargain for the prices.
+One of the most popular market areas is the Anusarn Market, located towards the end of the main road.

+It is here that you find the covered, hanger-style night market, which sells a wide variety of items.
+During my walk around the market, I counted over 100 stalls.
 For food, the Anusarn night market offers a wide selection of eateries, including seafood restaurants, cafes, and bars.
-For Muslim travellers, there are several halal restaurants serving Indian, Arabic, and Thai food.
+For Muslim travellers, several halal restaurants are serving Indian, Arabic, and Thai food.

 chiang-mai-market Chiang Mai Night Market